Resources from Your Medical Marijuana Industry Leader

 The rules and requirements for acquiring legal medical marijuana also fluctuate widely between each individual state and territory.

 In general, you’ll need to visit your doctor who, if feeling that you and your condition would benefit from medical marijuana, will write you a recommendation.
 Because the FDA does not consider marijuana an approved medication, your doctor cannot prescribe it and your insurance will not cover it.
 Your doctor’s recommendation, however, authorizes you to move forward in the approval process.

 In some states, like California, a signed doctor’s recommendation (and a state photo ID) is enough to gain access to medical marijuana dispensaries (authorized marijuana distributors) and offers some protections for patients when purchasing and transporting their marijuana.

 Other states will require you to obtain a state issued medical marijuana “card”.
 Often this will include being placed in the state’s respective record system.
 You will then be allowed to buy marijuana from a state approved dispensary or (in some states) delivery service.
 Depending on your state of residence, there may be an enrollment fee needed to apply for a medical marijuana card, costing up to $200.

-What Are the Different Methods for Consuming Marijuana?
+What are the Different Methods for Consuming Medical Marijuana?

 Smoking has historically been the most common method for consuming marijuana.
 Devices like rolling papers, hand pipes, water pipes and hookahs are used to ignite the dry herb, releasing its cannabinoids and other natural compounds.
 With smoking, the cannabinoids reach the bloodstream and elicit effects very quickly.